Battle of Perast: Battle

 According to some sources, the attack was intentionally poorly organized by Čengić and as consequence it lasted only for three hours.
 Other sources emphasize that the attack was well organized and supported by simultaneous attack of fustas of Ottoman navy and Ulcinj pirates who attacked other Venetian held towns in Kotor Bay.

 Defenders brought the icon of Madonna and Child from Our Lady of the Rocks islet off the coast of Perast and placed it to the walls of their town.
 According to the legend Madonna threw ashes into the eyes of attackers and defended the town.

 Perast forces prepared their tactic in advance.
 During the battle they saved their ammunition and together with hajduks organized brave charges into Ottoman forces, causing their panic.

 During the Battle of Perast Ottoman forces burned nearby Banja Monastery.
 The sources differ regarding the Ottoman casualties.
 According to some sources Ottoman commander Rizvanbegović and 62 Ottoman soldiers were killed during this battle, while most of 200 wounded Ottomans soon died.
 Some sources present figure of more than 70 killed and 300 wounded Ottomans.
 Many sources emphasize role of hajduks in this battle.
-According to some of them, hajduks ambushed Ottoman forces, killed 80 and wounded 800 Ottomans and captured Rizvanagić.
-Most sources agree that Rizvanagić was killed during this battle, probably during Ottoman attack on one of town's towers (the tower of Mara Krilova).
+According to some of them, hajduks ambushed Ottoman forces, killed 80 and wounded 800 Ottomans and captured Rizvanbegović.
+Most sources agree that Rizvanbegović was killed during this battle, probably during Ottoman attack on one of town's towers (the tower of Mara Krilova).
 According to epic poetry, Rizvanbegović was killed from rifle by his blood brother Tripo Burović.
 During this battle mother of Perast captain Vicko Mažarević was kidnapped by the Ottomans and taken to Trebinje where she soon died.